sam676/iFind/README.md

 TO DO:
-1)  if tower IDs are already sorted and tower list is larger than data file, convert to binary sort to decrease run time from O(n log n) to: best case O(1) average/ worst case O(log n)
+1)  If tower IDs are already sorted and tower list is larger than data file, convert to binary sort to decrease run time from O(n log n) to: best case O(1) average/ worst case O(log n)

 2)  Convert if/else to switch case method - is there a way in python besides using functions or lambdas?